Mohamad-Nour-Zureik/MNIST/README.md

 ### 1. View on GitHubYou can simply click on any $`.ipynb` file in the repository to view its rendered content directly on GitHub.

-### 2. Open in Google Colab (Recommended)To run the code, make modifications, or utilize Google's free GPU/TPU resources, follow these steps:
+### 2. Open in Google Colab (Recommended) To run the code, make modifications, or utilize Google's free GPU/TPU resources, follow these steps:

-1. Navigate to the desired notebook file (e.g., `project_name.ipynb`).
+1. Navigate to the desired notebook file (e.g., `MNIST.ipynb`).
 2. Click the **"Open in Colab"** badge/link (if present at the top of the notebook) or go to the Colab website and upload the notebook from your GitHub repository.

 ---